patrickm663/aws-lambda-layer-generator/README.md

 Please note existing limitations of AWS Lambda such as the 250MB layer limit.

+**For ease-of-use, a demo layer can be found in the `output-layer/` folder.
+This contains Numpy for the Python 3.12 runtime.**

 ## Prerequisites
 - A UNIX environment to run the shell script
 - Docker installed